Last revision May 14, 2021

 Section 2.
 How Amended

-This constitution may be amended by a two-thirds majority vote of all Association members eligible to vote and in attendance at the annual meeting or special meeting, provided that notice and a copy of any proposed amendment(s) shall have been sent to all members by mail, not less than thirty (30) days prior to the meeting, and that consideration of the amendment shall have been approved by a majority vote of the Executive Board.
+This constitution may be amended by a two-thirds majority vote of all Association members eligible to vote and in attendance at the annual meeting or special meeting, provided that members are notified of the proposed amendment(s) not less than thirty (30) days prior to the meeting, and that consideration of the amendment shall have been approved by a majority vote of the Executive Board.

 Article VIII - Miscellaneous Provisions

 Land information is any physical, environmental, legal, economic, or social information about land.